Jackie B: Being a senator's daughter doesn't mean I won't hustle for my life

 - Big Brother Naija season 6 ex-housemate, Jackie B has said in an interview that she does not know what drew the male housemates to her but she knows it is beyond her body

-- The mum of one also talked about her days of huble beginning and how her mum who is a senator made sure they had just enough to get by
+- The mum of one also talked about her days of humble beginning and how her mum who is a senator made sure they had just enough to get by

-- The Shine Ya Eye star also disclosed that her mnother's political status does not stop her from hustling, one reason she went for the show
+- The Shine Ya Eye star also disclosed that her mother's political status does not stop her from hustling, one reason she went for the show

-One name that was on a lot of the Big Brother Naija season 6 male housemates was Jackie B and the mum of two has attributed it to her calm and collected personality.
+One name that was on the lips of a lot of the Big Brother Naija season 6 male housemates was Jackie B, and she has attributed it to her calm and collected personality.

 In an exclusive interview with Legit.ng, the mum of one opened up on her life, background and why she chose to go and fight for the N90m grand prize.